“Only through our connectedness to others

 Ruthellen built on this idea by creating a method to understand the relationships in our lives.
 She calls it a Relational Space Map.
-We can map of our relationships just like diagrams of the solar system we saw as children.
+We can map out our relationships just like diagrams of the solar system we saw as children.

 Ruthellen suggests that you draw a map for each period of your life.
 What were the relationships you had as a child?
 As an adolescent?
 As a young adult?
 What are the today?

 I challenge you to create a map of your relationships.
 On your map, draw the people that were important to you in the stages of life and draw each person close to you or distant from you.
 This closeness or distance is not about geography, but rather emotional closeness.
 You can feel close to someone who is far away, or even someone who has passed.
 The map becomes a pictorial image of your relationships during different touch points in your life.

 Here is an example of what a map might look like: